 The Audi S7 is a hatchback that calls into question every prejudice you've ever had against that practical body style.
-Beautiful, and beautifully detailed, the five-door mid-sizer is a suave derivative of the Audi A6 sedan, but it's much more than that—it's serious competition for the Mercedes CLS-Class and the BMW 6-Series GranCoupe.
+Beautiful, and beautifully detailed, the five-door mid-sizer is a stylish derivative of the Audi A6 sedan, but it's much more than that—it's serious competition against the BMW 6-Series GranCoupe and the Mercedes-Benz CLS-Class.
 A part of the A7 / A6 family, the S7 has an even hotter sibling waiting in the wings, too—the scorching RS7.

 New for the 2013 model year, the S7 sees only minor changes for 2014--unless you're counting the addition of that super-hot RS 7.